 3. Download the Latest Drivers

-Windows 10 usually does an excellent job at updating your laptop with the necessary fixes and patches, but sometimes, important drivers can get out of whack.
+Windows 10 usually does an excellent job updating your laptop with the necessary fixes and patches, but sometimes, important drivers can get out of whack.
 For example, if your laptop screen has been flickering, it could be due to a manual driver update.
 You can download the latest drivers straight from the manufacturer.

 4. Disable Windows Desktop Manager